Cancer (young people)

 Yeah, it was very worrying because he just wasn't, he wasn't conscious of what was going on around him, he was like somebody that you see who is very badly brain-damaged and has, has no control over limbs, they're not able to communicate with you.
 He couldn't even communicate with the usual message of the thumb up or the thumb down you know, not, things weren't so bad.
 He just couldn't communicate at all and we were very worried.
 The staff were clearly worried that the light-heartedness had sort of gone.
 They were monitoring very, very closely, the surgeon, the surgeon and his staff were up at regular intervals over the next 3 days.
 One junior doctor appeared and said, 'I've seen this before, we call it locked-in syndrome,' and I said, 'You know, does he get better?'
 He said, 'No, it's often permanent.'
 And that was one of the worst feelings I have ever had; everything looked very black whereas before, I'm quite a practical person, I'd got my sister, who was a nurse, supporting me [cough] and we were very positive and we had a lot of help from the nurses.
 But at that point that was the worst scenario that he was actually left badly brain-damaged without any hope.
 At that point I felt I'd rather, rather he had died than live the rest of his life in the state he was in.
 But soon after that the consultant came up, well no, the consultant's registrar came up and said, 'No, he shouldn't', this junior doctor should not have said what he did say.
 She still feels, he was too well, even though he was very, very seriously ill, there was too much that he was able to do that would give him hope, give her hope that this wasn't permanent.

-In almost all aspects of care young people found nurses an enormous support and praised their sensitivity, compassion, friendliness and sense of humour.
-Nurses were also less formal than doctors and hence were more approachable and better at explaining things in a fun and easily understandable way.
-Part of this was that many nurses were closer to their patient's age so they can talk about ’stuff’ which is pertinent to that age group - for example - about music or school life (Interview 07) (see ’Being in hospital’).
+In almost all aspects of care, young people said they found nurses to be an enormous source of support and praised their sensitivity, compassion, friendliness and sense of humour.
+Nurses were also seen as 'less formal' than doctors, and hence were more approachable, and were also 'better at explaining things in a fun and easily understandable way'.
+Many nurses were closer in age to the young people, so they could 'talk about stuff’ which was pertinent to that age group; for example, about music or school life (see interview 07 and ’Being in hospital’).

-Another important issue was continuity of care.
-While some young people had seen the same consultant since they were first diagnosed others said that they didn’t always see the same doctor, and that this lack of continuity made it harder to develop good rapport and trust between them and the doctor.
-While many consultants were described as ’inspiring confidence’, it is not always the case that young people felt able to open up and talk to them about their worries and/or innermost feelings.
+Another important issue for young people was continuity of care.
+While some young people saw the same consultant since they were first diagnosed, others said that they didn’t always see the same doctor, and that this lack of continuity made it harder to develop good rapport and trust between them and the doctor.
+While many consultants were described as 'inspiring confidence’, it was not always the case that young people felt able to open up and talk to them about their worries and feelings.

 His consultant raised the issue of possible long-term emotional effects of experiencing cancer...